about grace

 Grace is a writer, imaginary, and world-bender curating at the intersection of queerness, resource mobilization, climate & environmental justice, and Black dignity & imagination.
 She is grounded and guided by Walida Imarisha’s visionary fiction, Christina Sharpe’s wake work, bell hook’s revolutionary love, and tasha’s reminder to take care.
 She approaches her work with curiosity, limitlessness, and an unflinching orientation toward abundance and collective liberation.

-As a consultant, advised Doris Duke Charitable Foundation’s $1.2 million “Building an Inclusive Conservation Movement” strategy and went on to lead their “Diversifying the Conservation Field” inquiry process to determine the foundation’s role in the conservation field.
-She advised the William and Flora Hewlett Foundation and the David and Lucile Packard Foundation on their $10 million investment in the development and growth of emerging and active environmental justice leaders throughout California.
-Grace led The National Wildlife Federation’s Women in Conservation program through a theory of change, advised on The North Face’s Explorer Fund strategy, and successfully led Patagonia’s search for their first environmental Justice Program Officer.
-Additionally, she has consulted with the Network for Energy, Water, and Health in Affordable Buildings, Next 100 Coalition, Earth Island Institute, and the Meridian Institute.
+Grace has consulted environmental philanthropies and organizations on their grantmaking approach, strategies, and practices.
+She advised the Doris Duke Foundation on their $1.2 million Building an Inclusive Conservation Movement Program and led a Diversifying the Conservation Field project that guided the foundation to determine its grantmaking focus.
+She advised the William and Flora Hewlett Foundation and The David and Lucile Packard Foundation on their $10 million investment in the development, empowerment, and growth of emerging and active environmental justice leaders from throughout California.
+Additionally, she led The National Wildlife Federation’s Women in Conservation program through a theory of change, advised on the strategy of The North Face’s Explorer Fund, and successfully led the search for Patagonia’s inaugural Environmental Justice Program Officer.